expectedparrot/edsl/docs/remote_inference.rst

 Remote Inference
 ================

-Remote inference allows you to run EDSL surveys on the Expected Parrot server with a single API key for all available language models, instead of providing your own :ref:`api_keys` for language models to access them on your local machine.
+Remote inference allows you to run EDSL surveys on the Expected Parrot server with a single API key for all available language models, instead of providing your own :ref:`api_keys` to access models on your local machine.
+You can also save survey results and API calls on the Expected Parrot server by activating :ref:`remote_caching`.

 Activating remote inference